galvestontx/malicious_prosecution/README.md

 Police Are Buying Drones and Armored Vehicles With COVID Relief Funds

 > "The Kingsport Police Department, a small agency in Tennessee, purchased two “military-grade” drones in early March.
-And Dixon County City Council in California is considering using ARPA funds on a police drone program, body-worn cameras, and a license plate reader program."
+And Dixon County City Council in California is considering using ARPA funds on a police drone program" and other high tech gear.

 How much tax dollars did the county waste with their fraudulent emergency response mentioned in the attached document?
 More importantly, what is the radical ideology driving their actions... that is a discussion for another time (hint: name of PAC which provided campaign contributions to the persons responsible for terrorizing tens of thousands each year 👇 ).